tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Seared Book

+_Recharge 11+:_ It’s hard to tell that this lump of charred and ruined paper was ever actually a book, but that doesn’t stop you reading it obsessively, trying to find wisdom in the burnt, acid-scarred pages.

+When an enemy is slain by an acid attack – you don’t have to be the one who actually delivers the killing blow, you just need to witness it – you may either take an extra move action in your next turn, or learn one secret held by that enemy related to personal matters, or to politics, intrigue or crime.
+The answer appears in the pages of the seared book.
+Think of it as a forced final confession, or a strange variation on a speak with dead ritual that uses acid as a medium.

+When an enemy is slain by a lightning attack, you may either immediately cast an at-will spell as a free action, or learn one secret held by that enemy relating to arcane or spiritual matters.

+When an enemy is slain by a fire attack, you may either take an extra standard action in your next turn or learn one secret held by that fallen enemy related to practical matters (anything not covered by the other two).

+**Quirk:** Drawn to ruined places and ancient battlefields.

+---

 #### Tome of the Divinities and their Deeds

 _Recharge 16+:_ When you cast a divine spell, heal using a recovery and add +1d6 hit points to the total (champion: +2d8 hp; epic: +4d10 hp).